 Two Models of Natural Causality

 One of the central themes in Moral Materialism is that scientific predictions can be divided into two parts: (a) the prediction of events, and (b) the prediction of trajectories.
 This is how the universe is modeled in classical field theories such as the General Theory of Relativity, where the theory postulates the universe as comprised of events, and matter is distributed over events.
 The events create the phenomena, and the matter distribution creates the causal explanation of that phenomena.
 Once these events and causal explanations have been created, there must be some objects or observers passing over these events which construct trajectories or the succession of events.
-Classical field theories present a problem of indeterminism because, for a given set of events, the matter distributions can be different, and for given matter distributions the trajectories could vary.
+Classical field theories present a problem of indeterminism because, for a given set of events, the matter distributions can be different, and for some given matter distributions the trajectories could vary.
 This means that the empirical content of the universe as a whole (all the events) can be fixed, but the causal explanation of those events and the individual experiences can vary.
 There are hence different causal explanations of the same events and different observers’ experiences corresponding to the events and their causal explanations.

 Newton’s physics does not begin with the separation of particles and events.
 Rather, material properties are real, they are associated with immutable particles, and events are produced deterministically through particle motion, governed by mathematical laws.
 Most people—influenced by Newton’s physics—fail to see why an alternative model is needed.
 The reason is that material properties can split and join, and law meant for immutable properties and particles cannot deal with particle and property mutation.
 We need the ability to allow for a redistribution of matter which means some particles can be created by splitting, while other particles would be annihilated by joining.
 In this universe where particles are created and destroyed, we cannot use Newton’s mechanics, because this mechanics works only with a fixed number of particles with fixed possessed properties and becomes indeterministic if the particles are created and destroyed, or if material properties are mutated from one particle to another.
 To recover determinism in such a universe, we have to separate events from matter distribution, and then the matter distribution from the particles that possess these material properties.
 The net result would be that we would be dealing with three kinds of categories–(1) events or phenomena, (2) material properties or causal explanations of these phenomena, and (3) particles or trajectories that connect a succession of events and material properties.